tannewt/wa-law.org/site/org/faith_action_network/README.md

 # Faith Action Network
 ## 2025-26

-### [HB 1125](/bill/2025-26/hb/1125/) - Providing judicial discretion to modify sentences in the interest of justice. 👍2
+### [HB 1125](/bill/2025-26/hb/1125/) - Providing judicial discretion to modify sentences in the interest of justice. 👍3
+* 👍💵 Kristin Ang

 ### [HB 1147](/bill/2025-26/hb/1147/) - Supporting civic engagement for incarcerated and institutionalized individuals in state custody to promote inclusion and rehabilitation. 👍1